Ned Crotty

-He currently works for LeagueApps as Director of Enterprise Sales - Lacrosse.
+He currently resides in New York City with his wife Kaitlyn (Weeks) Crotty, who played lacrosse for Boston College.

 Early years

 Crotty attended and played lacrosse at the Delbarton School in New Jersey, graduating in 2005 and winning the state's lacrosse Tournament of Champions in each of his four years on the team.
 He also played varsity hockey, as well as lacrosse, earning NJ Player of the Year by The Star-Ledger, making him the only student-athlete to earn recognition in two different sports in a single year.

 College career

 Crotty entered the 2010 season ranked seventh in career assists (84) and 17th in career points (153) at Duke.
 Crotty was an All American and won the Tewaaraton Trophy for most outstanding college lacrosse player in 2010.
 On May 31, 2010, Ned and the Duke Lacrosse team won their first ever Division I NCAA Men's Lacrosse Championship.
 He and teammate Max Quinzani were a scoring duo at Duke for two years following the departure of Matt Danowski and Zack Greer.
 Crotty is considered to be the best passer in Duke lacrosse history, posting 63 assists in a single season, a Duke University record.